Jiang Lu, Ph.D.

-Dr. Lu is currently an assistant professor of Computer Engineering at University of Houston – Clear Lake.
-He received his Ph.D. degrees from the University of Alabama, Tuscaloosa, AL in the field of Electrical and Computer Engineering.
-Before that, he received the Master of Science degree from University of Florida, Gainesville, FL and the Bachelor of Science degree from Shanghai Maritime University, Shanghai, China, both in Electrical and Computer Engineering.
+Dr. Lu is currently an assistant professor of computer engineering.
+He is also the program chair of the Computer Engineering department.
+He received his Ph.Ds from the University of Alabama, Tuscaloosa, AL in electrical and computer engineering.
+Before that, he received a Master of Science from University of Florida, Gainesville, FL and a Bachelor of Science from Shanghai Maritime University, Shanghai, China, both in electrical and computer engineering.
 His research interests are in the areas of intelligent sensor systems, biomedical devices, tele-healthcare, wireless communication, distributed information processing, machine learning and embedded system designs.
 He is currently a member of IEEE and serves as TPC member for several IEEE international conferences.
 He is also a reviewer for several internationally respected journals.

 Areas of Expertise

 Sensors are like human's skin.
 Without them, a machine cannot feel the world.
 Intelligent sensor systems are machines that can sense and interact with the world.
 They are sensing systems that have brainpower.
 My research interest draws in all aspects of intelligent sensor systems.
 My area of expert includes wireless communication, intelligent algorithms and the establishment of biomedical applications with intelligent sensor systems.